iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 #### Clean Up

 Removing duplicate entries is part of the Normalization process.
-I've saved this process for the clean up phase to reduce clutter in the `normalize_tables.sql` script.
+I've saved this process for the clean-up phase to reduce clutter in the `normalize_tables.sql` script.

 Create a new file in `source_data/scripts/` and name it `cleanup_tables.sql`.
-In this scripts, we will first remove duplicate entries in our tables.
+In this script, we will first remove duplicate entries in our tables.
 After inspecing our data, we can presume that every country must have a unique `country_code_2`.

 Let's create a query that checks for multiple entries of `country_code_2` in our `clean_data.countries` table.